MetPX/sarracenia/docs/How2Guides/v2ToSr3.rst

 This is a guide to porting plugins from Sarracenia version 2.X (metpx-sarracenia) to Sarracenia version 3.x (metpx-sr3) If you are new to Sarracenia, and have no experience or need to look at v2 plugins, don't read this. it will just confuse you.
-This document is for those people who need to take existing v2 plugins and port them to v3.
+This guide is for those who need to take existing v2 plugins and port them to v3.
 You are better off getting a fresh look by looking at the jupyter notebook examples::

     https://github.com/MetPX/sarracenia/tree/v03_wip/jupyter